Youth and Student Services

 • Rotary Youth Program of Enrichment (RYPEN)

-RYPEN is a specialized program designed to cultivate and develop the inherent strengths of young people, hence the motto, “The cultivation of youth”.
+RYPEN is a specialised program for young people 14 - 17 years, designed to cultivate and develop the inherent strengths of young people, hence the motto, “The cultivation of youth”.

-Rotary Model United Nations Assembly or MUNA is all about building bridges of goodwill for world peace and understanding in the minds of our youth.
+Model United Nations Assembly or MUNA is all about building bridges of goodwill for world peace and understanding in the minds of our youth and is open to students in Years 10, 11 and 12.
 The purpose of MUNA is to encourage young people to learn about other nations and to understand and appreciate the workings of the United Nations while they develop debating skills and gain self confidence in public speaking.
 The resolutions to be debated are based on some actually debated by the UN as well as some proposed by the teams.
 The debates reproduce genuine UN debates often with a fine flow of rhetoric, points of order, motions of dissent and bloc walkouts!

 MUNA challenges our youth to respect and tolerate differences of race, religion and nationalism whilst retaining their own individualism and the best of their national traditions.